CEG8523 : Modelling and Forecasting of Floods

 |Semester 2 Credit Value:||10|

+The aims of the module are to develop a strategic and practical understanding of flood risk and its management.
 This module introduces different frameworks for flood estimation and modelling from statistical to simulation, from data driven to physically based modelling and put them in wider context of flood risk management.
 Students will learn how to use industry standard flood estimation and modelling techniques.
 They will also learn principles and current practices of real time flood forecasting and warning (RTFFW).
+This will incorporate:

 Outline Of Syllabus